News and blog

 PESP is calling on PRI to remove Instar as a signatory, citing reputational risks associated with PRI’s initiative and a departure from PRI’s own “serious violations policy,” which states that it will hold signatories accountable.

-“For over two years, Instar has refused to engage with stakeholders to improve the working conditions at Windmill Farms,” said Justin Flores, Labor-Jobs Director at the Private Equity Stakeholder Project.
+“For almost two years, Instar has refused to engage with stakeholders to improve the working conditions at Windmill Farms,” said Justin Flores, Labor-Jobs Director at the Private Equity Stakeholder Project.
 “Instead, the farm has seen growing labor strife and workers report ongoing efforts to harass and terminate union supporters.
 PRI should delist Instar as a signatory to safeguard the reputation and integrity of the initiative.”

 The issue was also raised at the Committee on Workers’ Capital Conference, where PESP spoke with union staffers and trustees about the immediate need for PRI to take action – to hold Instar accountable to its workers and to mitigate reputational risks to PRI’s signatories and initiative at large.